itexussoft/docker-manual/README.md

 '{"build": true}' -X POST #{TRIGGER_URL}`.

-After these steps you should be able to see builds of images on Docker hub after every 'successful` commit.
+After these steps you should be able to see builds of images on Docker hub after every "successful" commit.

 ## Conclusion